Woman presenting her case in a U.S. small claims court, holding claim documents while a judge listens and the defendant takes notes.

 No. Small claims court is designed for self-representation.
 Many states do not allow lawyers in the courtroom at all.
 You present your own case to the judge using your evidence.
 A lawyer can give you advice beforehand, but most people handle these cases alone.

-Bring contracts, receipts, photos, text messages, emails, and any written communications.
-Make copies for yourself, the judge, and the defendant.
-Organize everything chronologically.
-The more documented your case, the stronger your position.
+Bring everything that supports your case — contracts, receipts, invoices, text messages, emails, photos, and written estimates.
+Organize it all in chronological order and make three copies: one for yourself, one for the judge, and one for the defendant.
+The cleaner and more organized your evidence, the stronger your presentation.

 Similar Posts